 - c.
 Processes and procedures to prepare and submit required state and federal fiscal reporting.
 Describe: TWC's Finance Division prepares all required fiscal reports.
 The financial reports are prepared using information submitted by the 28 Local Workforce Development Boards on their CCDF expenditures, as well as other CCDF expenditures by TWC and other grantees and contractors. - d.
 Other.
+Describe: Click or tap here to enter text.

-Describe: - 10.1.3 Effectiveness of fiscal management practices
+10.1.3 Effectiveness of fiscal management practices